What You Should Eat During Pregnancy

 What was the process behind piecing together these recipes?

-SC: "All of this is based on what main nutrients or qualities in a recipe women want in each different stage of pregnancy in order to fight heartburn, or fight constipation by maximizing the amount of fiber, [etc.].
+SC: "All of this is based on what main nutrients or qualities in a recipe women want in each different stage of pregnancy in order to fight heartburn, or fight constipation by maximising the amount of fibre, [etc.].

 "We also have chapters that are about prepping ahead for baby, so they have all the freezer meals that either you or your friends and family who offer to help can make.